Tips on Preparing a Proposal

 Consider How Much Time You Have

-All sessions will either be will have 60 minutes or 25 minutes long, each with their own limit on the amount of presenters and learning objectives allowed.
+All sessions will either be 60 minutes or 25 minutes long, each with their own limit on the amount of presenters and learning objectives allowed.
 The amount of time you select should allow for presenters to give an introduction, deliver their presentation and closing remarks, and take questions.
 Take the time to ensure you can deliver your learning objectives efficiently and effectively without rushing through your presentation.

 Pick an Appropriate Room Set